mvysny/vok-orm/README.md

 the relational database; we only provide tools to ease the use of the database from a statically-typed OOP language.

+## Running tests

+Running `./gradlew` or `./gradlew test` will run all tests on all databases (given that Docker is available on the host system).
+To run the tests on H2 only (the test suite will run much faster), run with `./gradlew -Dh2only=true`

 # License

 Licensed under the [MIT License](https://opensource.org/licenses/MIT).